Meike268/handwriting-pairwise-labeling-app-frontend/README.md

 root url to REACT_APP_BACKEND_URL_ROOT=http://localhost:8080 as default.

 ### Verify backend is running
-For explanation on how to run the backend go to the linked [repository]((https://github.com/LukasPieger1/handwriting-labeling-app-backend)
+For explanation on how to run the backend go to the linked [repository](https://github.com/LukasPieger1/handwriting-labeling-app-backend).
-).

 ### Run React Frontend
 From within the working directory _/handwriting-labeling-app-frontend_ run
 `npm install`
 to install dependencies from [package.json](package.json).

-Once dependencies are installed and the backend is up and running run
+Once dependencies are installed and the backend is up and running, you need to run
-`npm run`
+`npm run start`
 The web app should show up in your browser.